leepike/SmartCheck/README.md

            | D M M
       deriving (Read, Show, Typeable, Generic)

-Because SmartCheck performs data-generic operations using Data.Data and GHC.Generics we have to derive Typeable, and Generic.
+Because SmartCheck performs data-generic operations using GHC.Generics we have to derive Typeable and Generic.
 To use GHC.Generics, you also need the following pragmas: and the single automatically-derived instance:

     {-# LANGUAGE DeriveDataTypeable #-}